V. K. Krishna Menon

-Vengalil Krishnan Krishna Menon (3 May 1896 – 6 October 1974) was an Indian academic, independence activist, politician, lawyer, and statesman.
+Vengalil Krishnan Krishna Menon (/ml/) (3 May 1896 – 6 October 1974) was an Indian academic, independence activist, politician, lawyer, and statesman.
 Menon contributed to the Indian independence movement and India's foreign relations.
-He was among the major architects of Indian foreign policy, was India's first High Commissioner to United Kingdom and later India' Defence Minister.
+He was among the major architects of Indian foreign policy, was India's first High Commissioner to United Kingdom and later India's Defence Minister.

 In 1928, Menon founded the India League in London to demand total independence from the British rule in the Indian subcontinent.
 Whilst in Britain he worked as an editor and helped found Pelican Books.
 Towards the end of the 1940s, he presided Indo-British matters and caused the selection of the last British Viceroy of India, Louis Mountbatten.
 He worked with Nehru, Mountbatten, Sardar Patel, and V.P.
 Menon to work out the mechanics of Indian independence.

 After the independence of India, he facilitated international diplomacy and resolutions in situations such as the Suez Crisis, Korean War, invasion of Hungary, Cyprus, Indochina, Taiwan, and the Chinese capture of American airmen, while supporting the anti-colonial ethos of what he would eventually name the Non-Aligned Movement.
 Since the independence of India, he served as High Commissioner to the United Kingdom, Ambassador to the United Nations, and Defence minister.
 As a Defence minister, he played a role in military conflicts such as Congo Crisis, Annexation of Goa, and Sino-Indian War.
 During his tenure as defence minister, India saw establishment of domestic military-industrial complex and educational systems, the Sainik Schools, the Defence Research and Development Organization (DRDO), and other defence and military institutions, while professionalizing the National Cadet Corps and similar entities.

 He was elected to both houses of the Indian parliament from constituencies such as Mumbai, Bengal, and Trivandrum in his native state of Kerala.
 He remained a member of the Lok Sabha until his death.